weichaoguo/weichaoguo.github.io/index.md

 I am a Ph.D. candidate at the Department of Computer Science and Technology at Tsinghua University, advised by Prof. [Weimin Zheng](http://www.tsinghua.edu.cn/publish/csen/4623/2010/20101224201009017453352/20101224201009017453352_.html) & Prof. [Yongwei Wu](http://madsys.cs.tsinghua.edu.cn/~yongweiwu).
 I'm working under the guidance of Prof. Yongwei Wu & Associate Prof. Kang Chen in the [Madsys Group](http://madsys.cs.tsinghua.edu.cn/).
 My research interests include storage techniques, mobile and operating systems, and distributed systems.
 My resume is available [here](/files/resume.pdf).
+<span style="color:red">Note: I'm on the job market, looking forward to a position in both academic and industry field.
+If you are interested to me, please contact me.</span>

 ## Education
 ---